Guardianship Protection for Your Family and Loved Ones

 The person agrees to the appointment, unless that person is incapacitated.
 The determination of incapacity shall be based on clear and convincing evidence and shall consist of a determination that a person is likely to suffer harm because the person is unable to provide for personal needs and/or property management.

-An Article 81 guardian is a necessity if there is no New York State Power of Attorney and Statutory Gifts Rider in situations where planning must be implemented to qualify an individual for Medicaid and assets need to be transferred.
+An Article 81 guardian is a necessity if there is no New York State Power of Attorney in situations where planning must be implemented to qualify an individual for Medicaid and assets need to be transferred.

 Article 17-A Guardianship

 A guardian is usually appointed pursuant to Article 17-A of the Surrogate’s Court Procedures Act for persons who are developmentally disabled.
 A developmentally disabled person is a person who has been certified as having an impaired ability to understand and appreciate the nature and consequences of decisions which result in such person being incapable of managing themselves and/or their affairs by reason of developmental disability.